cm2test/Bank-of-Quack/README.md

 ### Step 1: Start the Deployment

 1. Click the **Deploy with Vercel** button above.
 2. You'll be taken to the Vercel website.
-You may need to create a free account (using GitHub is recommended).
+You will need to create a free account (using GitHub is recommended).
+3. Sign in with your github, authorize vercel whenever asked, then add your own GitHub as the "Git Scope" when you are creating the vercel project.
+Click Create.
-3. Vercel will automatically start setting up the project for you.
+4. Vercel will automatically start setting up the project for you.
 It will ask for two "Environment Variables": `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`.
 Leave this browser tab open and proceed to the next step to get these keys.

 ### Step 2: Set Up Your Private Database (Supabase)

-1. In a new browser tab, go to [Supabase](https://supabase.com/) and sign up for a free account.
+1. In a new browser tab, go to [Supabase](https://supabase.com/) and sign in using your GitHub account.
-2. Create a **New Project**.
+2. Create a **New Organization and New Project**.
+Use the **free** tier.
 Give it a name you like and create a secure database password (be sure to save it somewhere safe!).
+Select "Canada (Central) as the region".
 3. Once the project is created, navigate to **Project Settings** (the gear icon in the left sidebar).
-4. Click on **API**.
+4. Click on ** Data API**.
 You will see your project's API details.
 5. Copy the **Project URL**.
 Go back to your Vercel tab and paste it into the `VITE_SUPABASE_URL` field.
-6. Copy the **Project API Key** (the one that says `anon` and `public`).
+6. Go to "API Keys" in the left menu.
+Copy the **Project API Key** (the one that says `anon` and `public`).
 Go back to Vercel and paste it into the `VITE_SUPABASE_ANON_KEY` field.
 7. Now, click **Deploy** on the Vercel page.
 Vercel will start building your website.

 ### Step 3: Create Your Database Structure

 1. While Vercel is building, return to your Supabase project tab.
 2. In the left sidebar, find the **SQL Editor** (it looks like a database cylinder).
-3. Click on **New query**.
+3. Click on **New query**. (or new snippet)
 4. Scroll down in _this_ README file to the [Database Schema](#4-database-schema-ready-to-import-sql) section.
 5. Copy the entire block of SQL code provided there.
 6. Paste the code into the Supabase SQL Editor and click **RUN**.
 This sets up all the necessary tables for the app.